mostaphaRoudsari/honeybee-primer/text/components/infORventPerArea_Calculator.md

 #### Outputs
 * ##### readMe!
 Report of the calculations
+* ##### infPerAreaFacade
+infiltrationRatePerArea_Facade in m3/s-m2 (Cubic meters per second per square meter of exterior facade area) that can be plugged into the "Set EnergyPlus Zone Loads" component.
-* ##### infORventPerArea
+* ##### ventPerAreaFloor
-infiltrationRatePerArea or ventilationPerArea in m3/s-m2 (Cubic meters per second per square meter of floor area) that can be plugged into the "Set EnergyPlus Zone Loads" component.
+ventilationPerArea in m3/s-m2 (Cubic meters per second per square meter of floor area) that can be plugged into the "Set EnergyPlus Zone Loads" component.
+* ##### allExposed
+The geometry of the zone that is interpreted as exposed surface area.
 * ##### allFloors
-The floors of the zones that are used to determine the infORventPerArea.
-* ##### allExposed
-If _ACHorM3sM2_ is set to "False", the area of the zone that is interpreted as exposed srface area will be output here.
+The geometry of the zone that is interpreted as floor area.

 [Check Hydra Example Files for infORventPerArea Calculator](https://hydrashare.github.io/hydra/index.html?keywords=Honeybee_infORventPerArea Calculator)